libhide/todo-flask/README.md

 todo
 ====
-A simple JS-centric todo application build using Flask.
+A todo application built using Flask.